Western Mountaineering Kodiak MF Review

 This bag is filled to the brim with 30 ounces of 850 fill down.
 When unstuffed, laid out and fully lofted, it creates 7 inches of insulated space on top of your body, making this bag exceptionally warm.
 Western Mountaineering doesn't use EN ratings or give any sort of comfort range.
 Their website just states that the Kodiak is a zero degree bag.
 After testing many brands, we feel that Western Mountaineering is conservative with their temperature ratings.
-When they call a bag zero degrees, it's comfortable at zero degrees.
-It's warmer than other "Zero" degree bags, including the Kelty Cosmic 0, and the Thermarest Questar 0.
-One upon learning that the Kodiak had a similar rating as these bags, one of our testers couldn't stop laughing.
-The warmth of the Kodiak is surpassed by the North Face Inferno -20, the Marmot Col -20, and the arguably the Big Agnes Crosho -20 (very close call here), though none of these bags is as light as the Kodiak.
+Upon learning that the Kodiak had a similar rating as some other 0 degree bags, one of our testers couldn't stop laughing.

 The extra room in the Kodiak's interior that makes this bag so comfy does decrease it's thermal efficiency, since there is more uninsulated dead space in the bag, especially if you're a smaller person.
 If you're in cold weather, you're likely to have a puffy down jacket and other insulating clothes with you to fill that extra space.
-If you're an alpinist or Ultralite Backpacker, check out a smaller, more efficient bag like the Big Agnes Crosho -20 or the Feathered Friends Snow Bunting.
-If your definition of cold rarely dips below 15 degrees, the Western Mountaineering Versalite may be a better option.
+If you're an alpinist or Ultralite Backpacker, check out a smaller, more efficient bag.

 The Kodiak tipped our scale at 45.65 oz or 2.85 lbs.
 There are other bags of similar weight, but when you look at the fill weight compared to the weight of the materials, the Kodiak really shines.
 Of the 46 oz, a whopping 30 oz is dedicated to down insulation, and a mere 15.65 oz remains as the weight of the materials.
 The Microlite XP shell fabric, zippers, and drawcords are exceptionally lightweight and functionally durable, though we'd suggest you look before you lay down and keep this bag away from sharp rocks, thorns, and your dog.